culhwch/xf86-input-mtrack/README.md

 Configuration options may be defined inside the InputClass section to configure the driver.
 Available options and their defaults are as follows.

+---Note that some of these settings might not be available.

 **TrackpadDisable** -
 Disables trackpad touch input.
 A value of 0 will enable the trackpad.
 A value